curlykorine/Site-connectivity-checker/README.md

-Notification              | a short window that activates when the site is available Site links storage        | a local database to store the site links Checklist/Data            | a window with site links storage Request processing system | a system that gets requests from a user and depending on that sends this request to the data storage or to the pinger
+Notification              | a short window that activates when the site is available Site links storage        | a local database to store the site links Checklist/Data            | a window with site links storage Request processing system | a system that gets request from the user and depending on that sends this request to the data storage or to the pinger

 ## How to use
 1. After starting app execution you should add sites, which you often visit, to the checklist.